murribu/wcsb/src/notes/updates.science-textbook-emails.md

 I identified 187 unique individuals who wrote about the science textbook adoption for K-8 grades.
 Twenty of those individuals (around 11%) said they were pleased with the outcome.
 The other 89% ranged from angry to bewildered in their displeasure with the outcome.

-"Teachers" includes current and former teachers, from WCS and other districts.
+`Teachers` includes current and former teachers, from WCS and other districts.

-"WCS" includes current WCS teachers and employees.
+`WCS` includes current WCS teachers and employees.

-"Committee" includes folks who worked on the Textbook Adoption Committee
+`Committee` includes folks who worked on the Textbook Adoption Committee

 Some of these emails were only sent to one or two board members, but the vast majority went to all of them.